The major in anthropology consists of 11 courses, distributed as follows.

-The major core consists of Anthropology 102 (Cultural Anthropology), 103 (Introduction to Archaeology), 201 (Introduction to Human Origins) and 205 (Language and Human Experience).
-There is no particular recommended sequence, but students should take these courses before taking more advanced courses in particular subfields.
-Because these introductory courses form the foundation of all future work in the major, students must complete all four before participating in an off-campus semester program.
-We strongly recommend that students go abroad in their junior year.
+The major core consists of Anthropology 101 (Human Origins), 102 (Cultural Anthropology), 103 (Introduction to Archaeology), and 104 (Language and Human Experience).
+There is no particular recommended sequence, but students should take the introductory course before taking 300-level or 400-level courses in the same subfield.

 Anthropology offers a combined major with African Studies.
 A total of nine courses make up the anthropology part of the major; see African Studies for the required courses for that aspect of the combined major.
-Combined anthropology/African studies majors must take the four introductory courses that make up the Core curriculum (listed above), one Research Methods (300) course, one (400) capstone, and three electives numbered 200 or above.
+Combined anthropology/African studies majors must take the four introductory courses that make up the Core curriculum (listed above), one Advanced Topics course (300-level), one capstone course (400-level) or senior independent study project (489, 490, 498, 499), and three electives (200-level or above).
 At least two of the electives should be dual-listed with African Studies; no more than two may be taken outside the department.
 See Anthropology Major Requirements, above, for guidelines regarding study abroad.
-While the language co-requisite is not required of combined majors, we strongly urge African studies combined majors to fulfill it, either on campus or in conjunction with participation in an overseas program (e.g., the Kenya Program).
+Combined majors are also required to complete an Experiential Learning Co-requisite (usually completed by attending the Kenya program).

 The minor in anthropology consists of seven courses that must include:

-- At least two electives numbered 200 or above;
+- At least two electives at the 200-level or above;